We see the words "overweight" and "obesity" a lot. You might use them yourself

 In addition, many overweight teens are developing long-term medical problems like

-Teens who are overweight also might be teased or bullied
+are overweight also might be teased or bullied

 and are more at risk for depression.